SocketMobile/warrantychecker-ios/README.md

 This part is optional, but this SingleEntry app does support SoftScan.
 So it is enabled here by doing a postSeftSoftScanStatus.

-Ask for the ScanAPI version.
+Then it asks for the ScanAPI version.

 ### handle for ScanAPI version
 As example, when a ScanApiHelper set or get function is used it returns